Download helpful materials to support you throughout KYMRIAH therapy.

 Go to What is KYMRIAH? for more details.

-Now there is KYMRIAH—a therapy option for children and young adults with relapsed or refractory B-cell ALL looking for a different way to try to treat their cancer.
+Now there is KYMRIAH—a therapy option for children and young adults with r/r B-cell ALL looking for a different way to try to treat their cancer.
 KYMRIAH is a treatment that comes from within you.
 KYMRIAH uses your own cells so it does not require a donor and there is no donor search period.
 You can also start KYMRIAH therapy even if you aren't in remission.
 To learn about the associated side effects of KYMRIAH, go to What side effects may I experience with KYMRIAH? for a full explanation.

 Go to What is the process for getting KYMRIAH? for details on starting your KYMRIAH journey.
 Once you and your doctor decide KYMRIAH is right for you, you may get a referral to a KYMRIAH Treatment Center.
 Go to Find a KYMRIAH Treatment Center for a list of available treatment centers, or call KYMRIAH CARES™ at 1-844-4KYMRIAH (1-844-459-6742) to find out if there are additional KYMRIAH Treatment Centers closer to you.